-There is no combination of words that can describe everything we felt on our first Safari in the Maasai Mara.
+There is no combination of words that can describe everything we felt on our first Masai Mara Safari.
 It is truly a unique experience, and one I recommend to everyone who can afford to do it.

 We were unsure of whether or not to do a Safari on the Maasai Mara, Kenya’s most famous game reserve.
 Since our overland trip already includes a few Safaris, we left the decision for the last minute.
 We had some extra days in Nairobi, therefore ended up going for it.
 And it was the best decision we could have made!

 Wednesday morning we left Nairobi around 8:30, headed for Narok, already with our driver/guide, Patrick, and 6 other tourists.
 The group was very cool and we quickly got to chatting.
 Our van was quite beaten up and we were surprised to discover it would be our Safari vehicle, but it proved more than capable!